The Alvarez ABT60 Review: Big tone. Small Price.

 The Alvarez ABT60 (or the Acoustic Electric Version, the ABT60E) is baritone that punches above its weight with a bright, earthy, clear, and powerful tone and a solid quality of build.
 Is this the perfect budget-priced baritone for you?
 That depends on a combination of how you value tone, ease of play, and quality of build and if you are willing to pay (or have the DIY skills) to have the ABT60 setup.

 Build: 4 out of 5

 The build on the ABT60 is very good.
 No, you won't swear you're holding a $2k guitar.
 But the guitar does not feel cheap and the components all reinforce the notion of quality: the solid Sitka Spruce top, bone nut and saddle, scalloped x bracing, and binding all tell you that this instrument was built for musicians.
 This guitar just feels right.

-The one area where the ABT60 receives less-than-solid marks is in the fretwork.
-Out of the box, the ABT60 had some buzzing spots.
-With a little truss rod work and time, the buzz was reduced and eventually removed.
+The one area where the ABT60 receives less-than-solid marks a little bit of fret noise.
+Out of the box, the ABT60 had some buzzing spots on the D string.
+With a little truss rod work and time, the buzz was reduced and removed.

 Ease of Play: 4 out of 5